 The first stop on today’s tour will be the former capital of Thailand, Ayutthaya, situated approximately 75 kilometres north of the city.
 You will stop at the Summer Palace of the late King Rama V, commonly known as Bang Pa-In.
 Continue on to Lopburi where you will visit Sarn Prakarn, an ancient Khmer sanctuary.
 It has been told that in ancient times there were many gigantic fig or Krang trees, where monkeys had lived.
 Later, people brought food and fruits to make a votive offering to the shrine.
 Lunch will be served at a local restaurant.
 Next, proceed to Phra Prang Sam Yod, another ancient Buddhist compound comprised of 3 prangs linked to one another by a corridor.
 Today, the sanctuary and surrounding city have been overtaken by monkeys coming in from the nearby jungle as local monks continue to feed them.
 As visitors you can wander the grounds watching the lively action on the temple, and explore the markets nearby where the monkeys continue to live.
 The next stop is Phra Narai Ratchaniwet, a palace built in the 1600’s.
 Although the buildings were designed by with the contributions of French architects, the Khmer influence was still strong.
 The palace was a perfect blend of both worlds, a mixture of Khmer-European styles.
 After the tour you will head back to Bangkok and arrive at your hotel in the late evening.

-In the early morning, you will be picked up by private car with an English speaking guide from your Bangkok hotel and transferred to Kanchanaburi.
+In the early morning, you will be picked up at your hotel in Bangkok by private vehicle and English speaking guide and transferred to Kanchanaburi.

-Upon your arrival in Kanchanaburi, you will visit the Thailand-Burma Railway Centre Museum, War Cemetery and the Bridge of River Kwai.
-Enjoy a special lunch prepared for you at a local Thailand restaurant.
-Afterwards, continue on to visit Hellfire Pass Memorial; where you will get on board a long tail boat from the pier to get to River Kwai Jungle Raft.
-Dinner will be served at the raft followed by a 45 minute presentation of Mon dances.
-You will overnight at River Kwai Jungle Raft.
+Upon arrival in Kanchanaburi, you will visit the Thailand-Burma Railway Centre Museum, War Cemetery, and the bridge of River Kwai.
+Lunch will be served at local restaurant.
+After lunch you will continue to visit Hellfire Pass Memorial, where you will take a long tail boat from the pier to get to River Kwai Jungle Raft.
+Dinner will be served on the raft followed by a 45 minute presentation of Mon dances.

-Proceed to Bangkok where you will be dropped off at your hotel.
+Proceed to Bangkok where you will be dropped off at your hotel or the airport.

 Fly from Bangkok to Chiang Mai.